russest3/aws-kubernetes-elastic/README.md

 Download this keypair as a .pem file and store it securely in your ~/.ssh/ folder

+Create a self-signed certificate in Certificates Manager, name it "KubernetesCert"

+Record the ARN of these certificates

 ## Running the automation
 <pre>$ ansible-playbook automated_install.yml -i localhost,</pre>